 Lakeside IT blue in web design

 One more good example is PayIt, a leading digital government services provider.
-A combination of blue and yellow is the best for payment services and is accessible to various types of consumers (B2C & B2B).
+A combination of blue and yellow is the best for payment services and is accessible to various types of consumers (B2C and B2B).

 PayIt financial blue in web design

 Yellow is often considered the most vibrant and energetic of all warm colors.
 This color is associated with happiness and sunshine.
 It improves mood, causes enthusiasm, promotes openness and encourages communication.
 Yellow also suggests hope.
-In some countries, people wear yellow ribbons when their family members & colleagues are at war.
+In some countries, people wear yellow ribbons when their family members and colleagues are at war.
 Bright yellow can bring a feeling of happiness and joy to the design whereas light yellow gives a feeling of calmness.